WitoDelnat/keat/README.md

 - **audiences** takes all `strings` and enables the feature when its matching function responds truthy.
 - **rollouts** takes the first `number` and enables the feature for a percentage of users equal to that amount.
-- **schedule** takes all `string`-formatted dates and enables the feature when a date is in the past.
+- **schedule** takes all `ISO 8601 date strings` and enables the feature when the date is in the past.

 Configurations: